Port wine: Vintages

 The term vintage has a distinct meaning in the context of vintage port.
 While vintage is simply the year in which a wine is made, most producers of vintage port restrict their production of year-labelled bottlings to only the best years, a few per decade.
 Contrast with second wines, where (primarily) Bordeaux producers release a year-labelled top wine almost every year, but also lesser quality wines in some years.

-If a port house decides that its wine is of a quality sufficient for a vintage, samples are sent to the IVDP for approval and the house declares the vintage.
-In very good years, almost all the port houses will declare their wines.
+If a port house decides that its wine is of a quality sufficient for a vintage, samples are sent to the IVDP for approval, and the house declares the vintage.

-In intermediate years, the producers of blended vintage ports will not declare their flagship port but may declare the vintage of a single quinta, e.g., the 1996 Dow's Quinta do Bomfim and Taylor's Quinta de Vargellas.
+In intermediate years, the producers of blended vintage ports will not declare their flagship port but often declare the vintage of a single quinta, e.g., the 1996 Dow's Quinta do Bomfim and Taylor's Quinta de Vargellas.
 Some houses declare their wines in all but the worst years: Quinta do Vesuvio has declared a vintage every year with the exceptions of 1993, 2002, and 2014.

 Improved wine-making technologies and better weather forecasts during the harvest have increased the number of years in which a vintage can be declared.
 Although there have been years when only one or two wines have been declared, it has been over thirty years since there was a year with no declarations at all.

-2016 was declared a vintage year by most producers, as was 2011.
+2017 and 2016 were declared a vintage year by most producers, as was 2011.
 The quality of the grape harvest was attributed to ideal rainfall and temperature.
 Other recent widely declared vintage years were 2007, 2003, 2000, 1997 and 1994.